Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: 1 hour
 A mantle of shadow spreads out behind you, granting you a flying speed of 12 *(18m)* while you are in Dim Light or Darkness for the duration.
 When you are illuminated by Bright Light or the spell ends, you immediately fall if you are still aloft.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 6 or higher, the duration becomes 8 hours.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 6 or higher, the duration becomes 8 hours.
 - **Classes**: Cleric, Paladin, Sorcerer
 *(Source: CS)*